Buuchia/CCS_blog/posts/first-blog-post.md

 - Shape drawn in the centre of the canvas.
 - Meditative/Hypnotizing feel.
-slow-motion approach of the shapes
+- Slow-motion approach of the shapes, or when they transform.
+- Random color of the petals or

 ### Aspects I would like to improve/change

-I will change the circles to flower shape
+- Change the circles to flower shape.
+- Randomize color of the background in time with the flower transformation, instead of randomizing color of petals.

 ### The way my work in dialogue with Rafael Rozendaal's return reverse is in: